-- 13. The JDPA, during the course of its activities, will receive information from a range of sources, including personal data.
-It processes all personal data in accordance with the principles of the DPJL 2018 and all other applicable legislation.
-The JDPA may consider that certain of the information it holds, which may include personal data, ought to be shared with the IOMIC as it would assist them in performing their functions and responsibilities and acting in the public interest. - 14.
+- 17. The JDPA, during the course of its activities, will receive information from a range of sources, including Personal Data.
+It processes all Personal Data in accordance with the principles of the DPJL 2018 and all other applicable legislation.
+The JDPA may consider that certain of the information it holds, which may include Personal Data, ought to be shared with the GRA as it would assist them in performing their functions and responsibilities and acting in the public interest. - 18.
 Art.8 of the DPAJL 2018 states that the JDPA can only share confidential information with others if there is lawful authority to do so.
-In this context, the information will be considered confidential if has been obtained, or provided to, the JDPA in the course of, or the purposes of, discharging its functions, relates to an identifiable individual or business, and is not otherwise available to the public from other sources.
-This therefore includes, but is not limited to, personal data.
-Art.8(2) of the DPAJL 2018 sets out the circumstances in which the JDPA will have the lawful authority to share that confidential information with ICO. - 15.
-The JDPA will therefore be permitted to share information with the IOMIC in circumstances where it has determined that it is reasonably necessary to do so in furtherance of one of those grounds outlined at paragraph 22.
-In doing so, the JDPA will identify the function of the IOMIC with which that information may assist and assess whether that function could reasonably be achieved without access to the information in question.
-Where the information proposed for sharing with the IOMIC amounts to personal data the JDPA will consider whether it is necessary to provide it in an identifiable form for the IOMIC to perform its functions, or whether disclosing it in an anonymised form would suffice.
-The JDPA will also be permitted to share information in matters where the JDPA and JOIC both have jurisdiction as a result of cross-border processing, where there has been a request for mutual assistance and where there is a joint investigation being conducted.

-- 16. Unless otherwise stated, information exchanged between the JDPA/Information Commissioner and the IOMIC under the provisions of this MoU is for intelligence purposes only and should it be required formally as evidence or for use in an investigation then the appropriate formal request must be made. - 17.
-Where a request for information is received by either party under data protection laws the recipient of the request will seek the views of the other party where the information being sought under the request includes information obtained from, or shared by, the other party.
-However, the decision to disclose or withhold the information (and therefore any liability arising out of that decision) remains with the party in receipt of the request as Controller in respect of that data.
+In this context, the information will be considered confidential if it has been obtained, or provided to the JDPA, in the course of, or the purposes of, discharging its functions, relates to an identifiable individual or business, and is not otherwise available to the public from other sources.
+This therefore includes, but is not limited to, Personal Data.
+Art.8(2) of the DPAJL 2018 sets out the circumstances in which the JDPA will have the lawful authority to share that confidential information with GRA. - 19.
+The JDPA will therefore be permitted to share information with the GRA in circumstances where it has determined that it is reasonably necessary to do so in furtherance of one of those grounds outlined at paragraph 7.
+In doing so, the JDPA will identify the function of the GRA with which that information may assist and assess whether that function could reasonably be achieved without access to the information in question.
+Where the information proposed for sharing with the GRA amounts to Personal Data the JDPA will consider whether it is necessary to provide it in an identifiable form for the GRA to perform its functions, or whether disclosing it in an anonymised form would suffice.
+The JDPA will also be permitted to share information in matters where the JDPA and GRA both have jurisdiction as a result of cross-border processing, where there has been a request for mutual assistance and where there is a joint investigation being conducted. - 20.
+Unless otherwise stated, information exchanged between the JDPA/Jersey Commissioner and the GRA under the provisions of this MoU is for intelligence purposes only and should it be required formally as evidence or for use in an investigation then the appropriate formal request must be made. - 21.
+Where a request for information is received by the JDPA under data protection laws the JDPA will seek the views of the GRA where the information being sought under the request includes information obtained from, or shared by, the GRA.
+However, the decision to disclose or withhold the information (and therefore any liability arising out of that decision) remains with the JDPA as Data Controller in respect of that data.